Personalized talks to help your audience craft vibrant, interdisciplinary careers and enact the change they want to see in the world.

 Cathy Hannabach, PhD, is a book editor, podcaster, and writer who helps interdisciplinary academics turn their vibrant ideas into reality and get their work into the communities they want to reach.

 She is the founder and CEO of Ideas on Fire, an academic publishing and consulting agency helping interdisciplinary, progressive academics write and publish awesome texts, enliven public conversations, and create more just worlds.

 Dr. Hannabach also hosts the Imagine Otherwise podcast, which highlights the awesome people and projects bridging art, activism, and academia to build better worlds.
 Imagine Otherwise’s programming partners have included the Smithsonian Asian American Pacific Center, Tangle Movement Arts, and the Association for Asian American Studies.

-She is the author of the books Blood Cultures: Medicine, Media, and Militarisms (2015), which traces the cultural history of blood as it both enabled twentieth-century US imperialism and was creatively transformed by feminist, anticolonial, anticapitalist, and queer artists and activists, and Book Marketing for Academics (2016), which teaches you how to harness your resources, skills, and time to build your author platform and get the word out about your awesome new book.
+She is the author of Blood Cultures: Medicine, Media, and Militarisms (2015), which traces the cultural history of blood as it both enabled twentieth-century US imperialism and was creatively transformed by feminist, anticolonial, anticapitalist, and queer artists and activists, and Book Marketing for Academics (2016), which teaches you how to harness your resources, skills, and time to build your author platform and get the word out about your awesome new book.
 Her work has also been published in scholarly journals, edited collections, newspapers, and blogs, including Cultural Politics, Women & Performance, Succeeding Beyond Academia, Social Text: Periscope, the Journal of Homosexuality, Bully Bloggers, Time & Society, Zombies and Sexuality, and Studies in Gender & Sexuality.

 She received her PhD in Cultural Studies from the University of California, Davis and her BA in Gender and Women's Studies from the University of California, Berkeley.